wbell2000/patreon-bot/patreon_tier_alerter/README.md

 ## SMS Alert Configuration

-The bot supports sending SMS alerts via AWS Simple Notification Service (SNS) when a desired tier becomes available.
+The bot supports sending SMS alerts via AWS Simple Notification Service (SNS) or Twilio when a desired tier becomes available.
 To enable SMS alerts, you need to configure the `sms_settings` section in the `config/config.json` file.

 ```json
 {